ietf-wg-cellar/flac-specification/flac.md

 Following are 3 examples:

-- if a file has a single channel, being a LFE channel, the vorbis comment field is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x8
+- if a file has a single channel, being a LFE channel, the Vorbis comment field is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x8
-- if a file has 4 channels, being front left, front right, top front left and top front right, the vorbis comment field is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x5003
+- if a file has 4 channels, being front left, front right, top front left and top front right, the Vorbis comment field is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x5003
 - if an input has 4 channels, being back center, top front center, front center and top rear center in that order, they have to be reordered to front center, back center, top front center and top rear center.
-The vorbis comment field added is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x12004.
+The Vorbis comment field added is WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK=0x12004.

 WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK fields MAY be padded with zeros, for example, 0x0008 for a single LFE channel.
 Parsing of WAVEFORMATEXTENSIBLE\_CHANNEL\_MASK fields MUST be case-insensitive for both the field name and the field contents.